 2. Hands off: Leave everything (your house is a crime scene) for police to collect any relevant evidence.
 It is essential for getting a depth study.

-3. Record stolen / damaged items: Create a log of what was stolen and any damage that the thief may have caused when breaking into your home.
+3. Record stolen: Create a log of what was stolen and any damage that the thief may have caused when breaking into your home.
 Take photos and videos of the situation and quality of the damage.

 4. Call Your Insurance Provider: If you have homeowner’s insurance, call your insurance company and let them know about the break in.
 The documents you gathered in the last step may be necessary depending on what your insurance provider asks when you file a claim.

-5. As soon as you find out and prove, inform your bank: If they got any kind of personal identification or financial documents from you.
+5. Inform your bank: If they got any kind of personal identification or financial documents from you.
 Ask for help if your credit cards are gone missing or check them for suspicious transaction.
 Some tips on how to secure your financial means are available via your bank.

 6. Notify your mobile phone provider: In case your mobile was stolen, then contact the mobile phone provider to report theft.
 This can assist in putting the phone in suspension, or even allowing for a deactivation if an unauthorized attempt to use it occurs.

-Frequently asked questions about Protecting Your Vacation Home in Portugal
+Frequently Asked Questions About Protecting Your Holiday Home in Portugal

 Tips to protect your home: